 Harry Potter fans will particularly love this street as it is believed to be the inspiration behind Diagon Alley.

 Along Shambles you’ll find four Harry Potter shops selling an array of Potter themed merchandise.
 The Shop That Must Not Be Named, The Boy Wizard, and the World of Wizardry are all located near to each other at the Pavement end of Shambles.
 Further along, you’ll find the Potions Cauldron appropriately located at 9 3/4 Shambles.

-York Minster is the largest Gothic cathedral in northern Europe.
+York Minster is the largest Gothic cathedral in northern Europe and of all the things to see in York, it is perhaps the most iconic.
 Completed in 1472, it took over two centuries to complete and the resulting architecture is spectacular.
 As the tallest building in York, the Minster is visible from all over the city.
 It is also home to more medieval stained glass than anywhere in the UK – there are 128 stained glass windows, comprised of around two million pieces of glass.

 If you have an interest in religious history, it’s well worth a visit to the inside of the cathedral.
 Here you can learn more about York’s Christian history dating back to Roman times and marvel at more medieval stained glass than anywhere else in the UK!

 At the time of our visit (Sep 2020) the central tower was closed due to social distancing measures.
-Once that reopens, those with the stamina and ability to tackle the 275 steps to reach the top of the tower will be rewarded with spectacular views of the city from York’s highest viewpoint.
+This has since reopened as of July 2021 but still requires booking in advance as visitor numbers are limited.
+Those with the stamina and ability to tackle the 275 steps to reach the top of the tower will be rewarded with spectacular views of the city from York’s highest viewpoint.